swarnimaprasad/ZooManagementSystem/README.md

 # ZooManagementSystem
-##Application Flow:
+#Application Flow:

-The application will have a user-friendly command-line interface where you can enter as either an admin or a visitor.
+This application will have a user-friendly command-line interface where you can enter as either an admin or a visitor.

 Visitors can enjoy different levels of zoo experiences: "Basic," "Premium,".
 These levels offer varying perks and access to different areas of the zoo.